RSM-56 Bulava: 2010 tests

 Testing was resumed for the first time after the probe on 7 October 2010.
 The missile was launched from the submerged Dmitry Donskoy, in the White Sea, and the warheads successfully hit their targets at the Kura testing range, 380 km to the north of Petropavlovsk-Kamchatsky in the Russian Far East.
 The launch reportedly took place at 07:15 UTC.
 The missile travelled over 6000 km, and the rocket's trajectory was within the normal parameters, according to a Navy official.

 The second test launch in 2010 from Dmitry Donskoy was set to 29 October and was successful.

 The next test to be performed from Yuriy Dolgorukiy was initially planned to December 2010, but was postponed to mid-summer 2011 due to ice conditions in White Sea.

 2011 tests and deployment

 According to the Russian Vice Premier Sergei Ivanov another six successful launches (one planned in 2010, other five in 2011) will be required before the missile could be commissioned.

 2012 tests and deployment

 In August 2012 a high-ranking official of Russia's United Shipbuilding Corporation said in 2012 Russia will test fire its Bulava missile only once, in November, specifically from the nuclear-powered submarine Alexander Nevsky.

 2013 deployment

 Bulava was finally commissioned with its lead carrier Yuri Dolgorukiy on 10 January 2013.
 The official ceremony of raising the Russian Navy colors on the submarine was led by Russian Defense Minister Sergey Shoigu.
 After another failed launch in September, Shoigu announced a pause in the state trials of the next two submarines and five more test launches.
 The entire production run of the missiles was then recalled for factory inspections.

-Russian Deputy Defense Minister Yury Borisov told reporters on Wednesday 20 November 2013:

-"The commission has completed its work.
-The causes have been determined.
-They are technological and are related to the production of the nozzle," Borisov told a roundtable meeting on state defense contracts.

-The cause of the failure does not call into question "the correctness of the production of the product in general," he said.
-The flaw that has been revealed has been corrected on the three remaining missiles in this batch, Borisov said.
-Borisov said Russian Defense Minister Sergei Shoigu has made a decision to hold another five Bulava launches.

-"These launches will be planned next year," Borisov said.

-The intercontinental ballistic missile Bulava was launched at the Kura testing ground in Kamchatka during the state testing of the strategic nuclear submarine Alexander Nevsky in the White Sea on September 6.

-"The missile left the launch container, but its board system failed three minutes into the launch," the Russian Defense Ministry earlier said.